Let’s be honest: the fastest way to kill your outreach is to look spammy.

 - Short, clear, honest, targeted.

-- No bots, no scraping, no mass spamming.
+- No bots, no scraping, no auto-connect tools.

-- Respect a “no,” and log a re-touch date for later.
+- Respect a “no,” and log a re-touch date.

 FAQ